Arthurbric/arthurbric/README.md

   -->
 </div>

-# Hi guys, my name is Arthur Arash and I like technology and programming, but I don't like to code, lol!👨🏽‍💻
+# Hi guys, my name is Arthur Arash and I like technology and programming!👨🏽‍💻
 <!--
 icon
 https://emojipedia.org/pt/castor